Wirecard files for insolvency after financial hole laid bare | DW | 25.06.2020

 The German payment company Wirecard has said it will open insolvency proceedings after disclosing more than $2 billion dollars missing in its accounts.
 Trade on shares in the company was suspended.

-German financial technology firm Wirecard announced Thursday it will file for insolvency amid an accounting scandal that led earlier this week to the arrest of its former CEO.
+German financial technology firm Wirecard announced Thursday it would file for insolvency amid an accounting scandal that led earlier this week to the arrest of its former CEO.

 The company said it was making the filing "due to impending insolvency and debt."
 It will make the filing at a district court in Munich.